example42/psick/docs/tp.md

 ### Create tiny data for a new application

-To clone the structure of the tinydata directory of an existing application and create data for a **new** app:
+To replicate the structure of the tinydata directory of an existing application and create data for a **new** app:

     fab tp.clone_data:redis